davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 At first glance, it might seem like one could make a consensus algorithm fault tolerant by setting up many decision points running on many nodes; that way, if a node crashes without executing its own decision point, other decision points executing on healthy nodes still have a chance to make the final decision.
 But we tried this in the majority voting example and it didn't work: there was still a way losing just one node could leave us with a split vote, unable to make progress.
 Through the FLP looking glass, we'd say the loss of just one potential decision point

-But is that a problem with majority voting, or more generally a problem with having a finite number of decision points?
+But is that a problem with majority voting, or more generally a problem with having a limited number of decision points?
 According to the FLP result, it's the latter: any algorithm that has a finite number of decision points can terminate without making a decision if just one node crashes.
 Let's see how . . .

 ## The FLP Result

+FLP gives us a procedure we can use on any consensus algorithm to get it stuck, unable to make a decision, as long as it has a fixed number of decision points.
+Here's all you need to do:

+---

+TODO: wait ... not only did we fail to justify the sequentializing aspect before, but also throwing away the superfluous ones is also nonsense if not justified!
+People might add redundant decision points specifically to handle faults, so it doesn't make sense to just ignore them on the basis of them not needing to do anything, right?

+Maybe it's time to reread the paper.

+---

+First, analyze the algorithm and find its decision points.
+If present, throw away any 'superfluous' ones that are always redundant &mdash; ones that are guaranteed to execute after the

+ list its decision points.
+If there are any 'superfluous' ones that are always redundant (they never decide anything), remove them.
+We should be left with a subset of the algorithm's decision points that can actually

+---

+First, take the algorithm's set of potential decision points.
+If there are any superfluous ones that cannot decide anything because they are always redundant, remove them.
+We are left with the set of potential decision points that can actually make decisions.

+Next, find an execution of the algorithm which uses every potential decision point, not making a decision until the very last one.
+In other words, find a way the algorithm can play out where no potential decision point is redundant: all but the last one run without making a final decision, and then the last one makes the decision.
+We know such an execution of the algorithm exists, because none of the potential decision points is superfluous.

+For this execution consider the case where every potential decision point except the last one executes.
+By construction, we know the algorithm has not decided yet.
+Now assume the node which runs the final potential decision point crashes.
+The system has not decided, and now there are no potential decision points remaining.
+The algorithm now has no choice but to terminate without deciding.
+Since the algorithm failed, but there was only one fault (one node crash), we conclude the algorithm was not fault-tolerant.

+---